 - Bills you pay may be delayed as well.
 The ACH network being business-day driven can also affect payments you initiate on the day a bill is due.
 “For non-recurring payments, ACH sometimes isn’t fast enough,” ACI Worldwide’s Hall says.
 “If a bill is due today, an ACH payment may not get there in time to avoid late payment penalties.”

 An alternative to ACH transactions

 If you’re pressed for time, you may be better off finding an electronic payment option that runs on the Real-Time Payment (RTP) network.
 Launched in 2017 and run by The Clearing House, the RTP network allows consumers and businesses to send payments in real-time on a 24/7 basis.
-Currently, 61 percent of bank accounts in the U.S. are connected to this network, according to The Clearing House.
+Currently, 65 percent of bank accounts in the U.S. are connected to this network, according to The Clearing House.

 “The RTP network doesn’t behave differently based on a weekend or time of day,” Fortney says.
 “No matter when the payment is made, it’s completed immediately.”

 RTP transactions are processed more quickly than ACH ones because RTP payments clear and settle individually in real time, whereas ACH payments are processed in batches nationally.